Alpha-Tshibangu/chmc-ai/README.md

 ![logo](https://user-images.githubusercontent.com/107289998/203362314-7a5bae56-6b64-4438-86ce-0aebd281adf2.png)

-## Open Generative Question-Answering (QA) AI
+## Extractive Question-Answering

 This web application can answer questions about the things associated with the Chisholm Medical Centre.
-On the backend, the QA model generates free text directly based on the context it's given.
-This is a variant of QA known as open generative QA.
+On the backend, the QA model exttracts the answer from the context it's given.
+This is a variant of QA known as Extractive Question Answering.
 Click [here](https://huggingface.co/tasks/question-answering) to read more.

+## Open Generative Question-Answering

+My further ambitions for this web application include implementing an Open Generative QA.
+This would see the model generate free text directly based on context, and enable longer more natural responses.

 ### Current Limitations: